CSALabsAutomation/azure-purview-labs/description.md

-In this lab, you will taken through a series of steps to implement key features of Azure Cosmos DB
+In this lab, you will taken through a series of steps to implement key features of Azure Purview

 ### Learning Objectives

-The objective of this lab is to provide participants solid understanding and experience of developing applications using Azure Cosmos DB.
+The objective of this lab is to provide participants solid understanding and experience of using Azure Purview.
 The following are the main topics covered in the lab.

-1. Cosmos DB Account creation,  partitioning, and resource governance for building and configuring scalable applications agnostic of a specific Cosmos DB API.
+1. Create Microsoft Purview account.
-2. Create applications using Cosmos DB SQL API and Azure Cosmos DB .NET SDK for SQL API.
+2. Create Collections, Register Sources and scan the assets.
-3. Write efficient Azure Cosmos DB SQL queries, create stored procedures, and apply appropriate index policies.
+3. Adding Glossary terms, classification rules and scan rule sets.
-4. Implement data models, load data, distribute data, implement change feed, and optimize and maintain the solution.
+4. Adding Data Policy to the assets.

 ### Intended Audience

-- Architects and developers responsible for designinging, building, and troubleshooting Cosmos DB solutions
+Microsoft CSA Team members